-Combat in Risk: WH40k works more or less just like it does in classic Risk.
+Combat in Risk: Warhammer 40,000 works more or less just like it does in classic Risk.
 The attacker can attack with up to 3 armies at once, but the defender can only use 2 armies.
 This gives the attacker a huge advantage, pushing players to avoid attempting to stay defensive.
-Both players line up the dice in highest to lowest and compare the results.
+Both players line up the dice from highest to lowest and compare the results.
 For each die pair, the lower roll loses an army, ties go to the defender.

-If a player conquered at least one territory on their turn, they draw a Territory Card, which will have listed a specific amount of Throne Gelt the card is worth.
+If a player conquered at least one territory on their turn, they draw a Territory Card.
+This will have listed a specific amount of Throne Gelt the card is worth.
 At the start of their turn, a player can turn in these Territory cards gaining a number of armies based on how much Throne Gelt was turned in.

 All of these changes make for a much better gameplay experience.
 We will remain forever grateful to classic Risk for bringing area control games to the public eye.
 However, there are better options out there now, including Risk: Warhammer 40,000.